What services are offered at Family Friends?

 Are there emergency services available?

-A: While we offer Urgent Care services, this is by appointment only and reserved for minor emergencies like acute injuries and illnesses.
-If you ever find your pet in need of immediate emergency care in the Grand Rapids area, especially over-night, we recommend Animal Emergency Hospital or Blue Pearl Emergency Vet
+While we offer Urgent Care services, this is by appointment only and reserved for minor emergencies like acute injuries and illnesses.
+If you ever find your pet in need of immediate emergency care in the Grand Rapids area, especially over-night, we recommend Animal Emergency Hospital (Grand Rapids or Byron Center) or Blue Pearl Pet Hospital.

 Why is veterinary care so expensive?